CrowdStrike/foundry-container-registry/README.md

 # Container Registry (Foundry app)

-A Foundry application that provides a container registry interface for CrowdStrike's container images.
+A Foundry application that provides a user-friendly interface for viewing CrowdStrike's container registry, allowing customers to easily view available container images and their associated tags.

-## Overview

-[Brief description of what the application does and its key features]

 ## Installation